Shane32/GraphQL.AspNetCore3/migration.md

 over a HTTP GET connection, or a subscription over a HTTP GET/POST connection.

-Specifying an authorization policy or required role(s) will implicitly require the user the be authenticated.
+Specifying an authorization policy or required role(s) will implicitly require the user to be authenticated.

 ## 3.0.0